algolia/instantsearch/CONTRIBUTING.md

 ## Linting

 Linters are static checkers for code.
 They help us maintain a consistent code base.
-They are used for JavaScript files.
+They are used for JavaScript and TypeScript files.

 If your editor support them, then you will see the errors directly there.
 You can also run them using your command line: